QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 - Do you have any flavour text you'd like to include with the announcement?
 Try to write something that will make players excited to try out your set.
 You could briefly highlight what makes the game fun or unique, or what kind of experience the achievement set offers.

 Reply/ping me once you’ve looked it over and are ready to promote it!
-> ℹ️ **NOTE** — Both of us need to be online at the same time in order to promote the set.
-Please let me know when you're available so we can coordinate this.
+> ℹ️ **NOTE** — Both of us need to be online at the same time to promote the set.
+Let me know when you're available so we can coordinate.
+> **Here’s how it’ll go**: I will be promoting all achievements to Official.
+Afterwards you'll need to click the `Complete Claim` button from the `Dev` drop-down menu on the game page, ideally within a reasonable timeframe after the promotion of the set.
+That’s all there is to it!

 ### ---⇢ 💎 Achievement News Announcement ⇠---
 /// Post Achievement-NewsAnnouncement_Template.txt here

+#  ✦═══════✦ :kirbyjam: Post-Set Promotion ✦═══════✦

-## ∘───── ✒️ RANews Set Highlight ─────∘ // Post-Set Promotion // TODO
+## ∘───── ✒️ RANews Set Highlight ─────∘ // TODO
 As a final step, please take a moment to fill out the [RAnews Set Highlight Form](https://docs.google.com/forms/d/e/1FAIpQLSfmbOr99x7vg95t9Fznp6jgdywlAGGHg6AyVzfOwGPentvIaQ/viewform?usp=preview).
 In it, you’ll be asked to write a short pitch promoting your game/set, aimed at readers of the RetroAchievements digital magazine.
 Your snippet may be featured—fully or with minor edits—in an upcoming issue under the **"Junior Developer Program"** section.

 Use this as a chance to spotlight what makes the game and your achievement set stand out.
 It’s a great way to highlight your work and get players excited to check it out!
 Consider briefly mentioning: